-A few days ago I was talking to a budding blogger on the phone and he was telling me that he was worried about his motivation for blogging.
-Here are the first few lines of the conversation I had with him over the phone: (I will refer to him as “Mister X”.)
+A few days ago, I was talking to a budding blogger on the phone, and he was telling me that he was worried about his motivation for blogging.
+Here are the first few lines of the conversation I had with him (I will refer to him as “Mister X”):

-- Me: Hi – what happened?
+- Me: What happened?
 Why are you so demotivated?

-- Mister X: Harsh, I have worked on my blog for many months and this is my 4th blog and probably the last one.
-I’m still getting only 100+ odd views and people are commenting just because of back links like “nice post” and “useful posts” and at times I do get negative comments and that discourages me a lot.
+- Mister X: Harsh, I have worked on my blog for many months, and this is my 4th blog and probably the last one.
+I’m still getting only 100 or so odd views and people are commenting just because of backlinks.
+Things like “nice post” and “useful posts”, and I even get negative comments from time to time and that discourages me a lot.

 - Me: Why did you start blogging?

-- Mister X: I started Blogging because I like it and it’s my passion.
-I’m blogging for the last 4 years and I like when people like my posts and follow me.
-Secondary reason is money, which is not the main reason but will be a major one later in my life.
+- Mister X: I started blogging because I like it and it’s my passion.
+I’ve been blogging for the last 4 years and I like when people like my posts and follow me.
+The secondary reason is money; it’s not the main one right now but it will become a major one later in my career.

 - Me: What kind of people do you follow on social networking sites?